cisagov/ScubaGear/README.md

 3. Extract the folder in the zip file.

 ### Installing the required PowerShell Modules
 > **Note**: Only PowerShell 5.1 is currently supported.
 PowerShell 7 may work, but has not been tested.
-PowerShell 7 support will be added in a future release.
+Full PowerShell 7 support will be added in a future release.

 To import the module, open a new PowerShell 5.1 terminal and navigate to the repository folder.